Sergiomv3/WordsAnagramsGenerator/README.md

 Let's see step by step:

  - **RESTful Web Service + Spring Boot:** I decided to use Spring Boot because is so fast to develop with this framework.
-Also, the Spring configuration is simple. **Spring Boot** provides an embed Tomcat, some dependencies to fast build, a don't need to have an XML file for the configuration.
+Also, the Spring configuration is simple. **Spring Boot** provides an embedded Tomcat, some dependencies to fast build, a don't need to have an XML file for the configuration.

  About the **RESTful coding and structure**, I designed a **DTO**, that contains two attributes: a String object (the word introduced) and a List of strings (that contains the list of anagrams).